-The CU 10 per annum dividend obligation meets the definition of a liability, but an equity component also exists as a result of the possibility of receiving discretionary dividends and participating in the net assets of the company should the company be liquidated.
+The CU 10 per annum dividend obligation meets the definition of a liability, but an equity component also exists as a result of the possibility of receiving discretionary dividends and participating in the net assets of Entity A should the entity be liquidated.
 The shares are therefore compound financial instruments.